EAA Chapter 54

 Paul Hov Director (at large): Paul Hove

 Paul has been a member of Chapter 54 since the mid-'80s.
 He served as vice president (2002-2003) and president (2004-2007).
 He has been on the Board of Directors ever since.
 During that time, he built an RV-7A and still flies it during good weather.
 He went on several work parties at Oshkosh and encourages more members to go and have great time operating equipment or building structures for the EAA air shows.
 He enjoys home-cooked meals there and free access to the museum and Pioneer Airport hangars.
 Some of the projects that he was involved with include helping the Boy Scout with his viewing area Eagle project.
 His team poured the foundation and dismantled an above-ground swimming pool deck for the lumber used to erect the structure.
 He was also involved with replacing the windows and blinds in the Chapter House.
 He has helped with many annual pancake breakfast fly-ins, and he still posts area events on our website's Event Calendar.
-He and his are restoring his high-time 1979 Piper Warrior in his hangar and are about to paint some of the parts and start to reassemble it this summer.

 Bill Schanks Director (Events): Bill Schanks